hash6iron/powadcr/README.md

 **Modern machines.
 ESPectrum (lilygo) , N-Go, etc.**

-Is possible to connect directly to the machine audio output line-out, anyway, if you can check before the output power in order to know wave characteristics, you ensure that input signal is ok for powadcr.
+Is possible to connect directly to the machine audio output line-out, anyway, if you can check before the output power in order to know wave characteristics, you ensure that input signal is ok fo[...]
 - ESPectrum can connecto directly without adaptation circuit.
-- N-Go needs a special cable to get the output channel (+3 output) to stereo jack for powadcr (you can repeat the output channel in both left/right channels of the stereo jack or only get left channel and right to ground)
+- N-Go needs a special cable to get the output channel (+3 output) to stereo jack for powadcr (you can repeat the output channel in both left/right channels of the stereo jack or only get left ch[...]

 **Supported machines by powadcr**